nipphittt17/Spotify-ArtistSong-Analysis/README.md

 **3. Song characteristics:**
   - Most of Fujii Kaze's songs, including singles and tracks across all albums, exhibit high danceability and energy values.
 This indicates that his songs are mostly lively and upbeat.
 The low acousticness suggests that his songs are likely more electronic, contributing to their energetic vibe.
 - Notably, the song *Bye for now* from the album *LOVE ALL SERVE ALL* stands out from the boxplots with its lowest energy and danceability, but the highest acousticness.
 This particular track is characterized by the sound of the piano, evoking a slow and somewhat nostalgic vibe, which contrasts with the typical upbeat nature of Fujii Kaze's music.
 - On average, Fujii Kaze's songs have a loudness of -7dB, which is relatively high compared to the typical range of [-60,0] dB.
 The average tempo across his albums is 130.4 BPM.
 From fastest to slowest, the albums are *LOVE ALL SERVE ALL* (138.0 BPM), *HELP EVER HURT NEVER* (126.3 BPM), and *Kirari Remixes (Asia Edition)* (116.0 BPM).
-The tempos of the first two albums fall within the Allegro range, characterized by fast and bright rhythms, while Kirari Remixes (Asia Edition) falls within the Moderato range.
+The tempos of the first two albums fall within the Allegro range, characterized by fast and bright rhythms, while *Kirari Remixes (Asia Edition)* falls within the Moderato range.
 These tempos are commonly associated with dance and electronic music genres.
-[Note: Data for Kirari Remixes (Asia Edition) is incomplete].
+[Note: Data in *Kirari Remixes (Asia Edition)* is incomplete].

 In conclusion, it seems that Fujii Kaze has created music that is perfect for getting people moving and feeling pumped up!

 **4. Mode, key, and time signature distribution:**
 - Approximately 70% of the retrieved tracks are in the major mode, contributing to a bright and cheerful vibe.
-Especially the album *LOVE ALL SERVE ALL*, 10 out of 11 tracks are in Major mode.
+Especially the album *LOVE ALL SERVE ALL*, 10 out of 11 tracks are in the major mode.
 - The top 3 most used keys in Fujii Kaze's songs are A, G, and C#/Db.
-The album "LOVE ALL SERVE ALL" demonstrates the most variety in the keys used.
+The album *LOVE ALL SERVE ALL* demonstrates the most variety in the keys used.
 - Only one song from the retrieved data uses a 3/4 time signature, which is *Kazeyo* from *HELP EVER HURT NEVER*.